 Some patients experienced a sudden loss of some or all of their vision after they took tadalafil or other medications that are similar to tadalafil.
 The vision loss was permanent in some cases.
 It is not known if the vision loss was caused by the medication.
 If you experience a sudden loss of vision while you are taking tadalafil, call your doctor immediately or get emergency medical treatment.
 Do not take any more doses of tadalafil or similar medications such as sildenafil (Revatio, Viagra) or vardenafil (Levitra) until you talk to your doctor.

 Some patients experienced a sudden decrease or loss of hearing after they took tadalafil or other medications that are similar to tadalafil.
-The hearing loss usually involved only one ear and may not get better.
+The hearing loss usually involved only one ear and did not always improve when the medication was stopped.
 It is not known if the hearing loss was caused by the medication.
 If you experience a sudden loss of hearing, sometimes with ringing in the ears or dizziness, while you are taking tadalafil, call your doctor immediately.
 Do not take any more doses of tadalafil or similar medications such as sildenafil (Revatio, Viagra) or vardenafil (Levitra) until you talk to your doctor.

 Tadalafil may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication